May 2013

 An AP article on October 5/6 ran with a headline: “5 Germans killed in Pakistan with Europe on Alert.”
 Had the Nazi party revived?
 Reading further, the article said: “An American missile strike killed five German militants Monday in the rugged Pakistan border area where a cell of Germans and Britons at the heart of the U.S. terror alert for Europe---a plot U.S. officials link to al Qaeda leader Osama bin Laden—were believed in hiding.”

-This long paragraph never mentioned the wor more...
+This long paragraph never mention more...

 Some People Have to Lie to Survive.